Group-16-Club/CodePath-App-Project/README.md

 ## Overview
 ### Description
-The app shows users nearby parking options.
+The app shows users nearby parking options, and displays information to the user.

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:** Map display, Location
 - **Mobile:** Interactive, displays a map with pins
 - **Story:** Allows users to see nearby parking according to their location.
 - **Market:** Anyone who uses a car, bike, or motorcycle can find use for this app.
+Especially those in cities that lack parking.
 - **Habit:** Users can often check the app whenever they need parking, especially if they travel a lot throughout the day.
 - **Scope:** Start off with displaying parking areas with information, but perhaps expand to users being able to rate the spaces.